TheodoreMeyer/SimpleVoice-Geyser/README.md

 ## Coming Soon
 - Inital Release (v 1.0.0)

+## Features to be worked on
+- Permissions
+- Finish audio connection
+- Simple Voice Chat group support
+- Admin commands
+- Better Html page

 ## Suggestions?
 Reach out through issues!

 ## Important Notes
-- `Simple Voice Chat is required to work, It mmust run on the server.
+- `Simple Voice Chat is required to work, It must run on the server.
 - This is built as a Spigot Plugin that requires GeyserMc Spigot to connect bedrock Clients